PhD in Mineral Processing Engineering

-Current position: Guest Post-doctoral Researcher at German Aerospace Center (DLR), Germany
+Current position: Research Associate at the German Aerospace Center (DLR), Germany

-During her doctoral research from 2012 to 2015, she developed new low-cost thermal energy storage (TES) methods with recycled materials from the metal mining industry.
+During her doctoral research, she developed new low-cost thermal energy storage materials with wastes from the non-metallic mining industry in Chile.

-2015 Research Stay Funding from the Ministry of Education of Chile - Energy Program
+2015 Research Stay Funding from the Ministry of Education of Chile – Energy Programme

 CV as submitted for the Green Talents award (2015):